lab-programs/ds_lab/README.md

 # Data Science Project

-Text and Sentiment analysis of "Mann ki baat" and twitter responses for each episode
+Text and Sentiment analysis of "Mann ki baat" and twitter responses for each episode.